 Prepare a baking sheet with parchment paper.

 Add the rest of the ingredients and stir well to combine.
-Dough will be easy to handle and not sticky.
+The dough will be easy to handle and not sticky.

 Roll dough between two pieces of parchment paper, into your desired shape.
 I usually make a 9 inch round, but there are many options.